Equity release frequently asked questions

 A lifetime mortgage is a type of equity release that allows you to access some of the equity that's tied up in your home.
 It's a long-term loan that's secured on your property.

 When you borrow money, you are charged interest not only on the initial borrowed amount but also on any interest that has already accumulated.
-This means that the total amount you owe grows rapidly over time because interest is continuously being added to both the principal amount and the existing interest.
+This means that the total amount you owe grows rapidly over time because interest is continuously being added to both the original amount and the existing interest.
 Taking out a lifetime mortgage will reduce the amount of inheritance you are able to leave and may affect your tax position and eligibility for welfare benefits.

-Am I eligible for a lifetime mortgage?
+Am I eligible for an Aviva lifetime mortgage?

 How much money could I release from my home?